Rehab 4 Addiction

 In order to provide this assistance, the ASAM assessment considers the following 6 dimensions:

-When attempting to determine a suitable rehab programme for an individual struggling with addiction, it is essential to first know how serious their condition is.
+When attempting to determine a suitable drug and alcohol rehab in the West Midlands or near the West Midlands for an individual struggling with addiction, it is essential to first know how serious their condition is.

-Substance abuse can range in how much immediate danger it poses so assessing each case is the first step towards identifying an effective approach to recovery.
+Drug and alcohol abuse can range in how much immediate danger it poses so assessing each case is the first step towards identifying an effective approach to drug and alcohol recovery.

 To analyse addiction, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, (DSM-5) criteria are used.